gammalib/gammalib/doc/README.txt

    and can be extracted as HTML or PDF with a tool called Doxygen --- http://doxygen.org

 To generate the documentation in html format locally use these commands in the top-level folder of the GammaLib repository:

-	make docs
+	make doc

 or if you only want the Sphinx or Doxygen part use:

-	make docs-sphinx
+	make sphinx
-	make docs-doxygen
+	make doxygen

 Then point your web browser to

-	docs/build/html/index.html
+	doc/html/index.html
-	docs/build/html/doxygen/index.html
+	doc/html/doxygen/index.html